All Products

 Modify a single parameter

-1. On the Modifiable Parameters tab, find the parameter that you want to modify and change its value based on your business requirements.
+1. On the Modifiable Parameters tab, find the parameter that you want to modify and change its value in one of the following ways:

-• Select a parameter value from the drop-down list in the Running Value column.
+• Select a value from the drop-down list in the Running Value column.

 2. Click OK.

 3. Click Apply Changes.
-In the dialog box that appears, select the time range during which you want the new parameter settings to take effect.
-You can select Take Effect Immediately, Take Effect Within Maintenance Window, or Take Effect at Specified Time.
+In the dialog box that appears, select Take Effect Immediately, Take Effect Within the Maintenance Window02:00-06:00, or Take Effect at Specified Time.

 Note

-• You can view the number of parameters in the parameter template and check whether you must restart the RDS instance for the new values of the parameters to take effect.
-You can also click View Parameter Change to view the changes in the values of the parameters in the parameter template.
+• You can view the number of parameters in the template and check whether the instance must be restarted for the new parameter values to take effect.
+To view more details about the parameter changes, click View Changed Parameters.

-• If you cannot find the parameter template that you want to use, you must check whether the parameter template resides in the same region as the RDS instance.
-If the parameter template and the RDS instance reside in different regions, you can replicate the parameter template to the region where the RDS instance resides.
+• If you cannot find the desired parameter template, check whether the template and the instance are in the same region.
+If they are in different regions, you can copy the parameter template to the region where the instance resides.
 For more information, see Use a parameter template.

 2. Configure the following parameters.